Dowell-Lab/Tfit/README.md

 | -chr   --chromosome | \<chrX>                   | Run bidir only on the specified chromosome.
 Default = all
 | -n     --threads    | \<integer>                | Number of threads to run the job on; 16 recommended.
 Default=1

+***IMPORTANT***: The -s --segment <PRELIMHITS.bed> is listed as an optional argument, but is highly recommended to reduce false positives and reduce overall runtime for bidirectional modeling.
+That said, Tfit `model` will run without this argument specified across the entire genome and may be a useful diagnostic tool.

+Alternatively, you could specify FStitch output (see https://github.com/Dowell-Lab/FStitch for more details) to model over entire gene bodies.

-One of the most important optional options above is the -bd || --bidirs flag.
+Another important optional options above is the -bd || --bidirs flag.
 This flag will attempt to fine-tune the default modeling parameters to the regions of interest that it is provided.
 This can be either a RefSeq type file of transcriptional start sites (which will bias your results towards robust bidirectionals) or a user-provided annotation BED file similar to that used in FStitch (see https://github.com/Dowell-Lab/FStitch for more details).
 Only a BED3 is required in Tfit (chr, start, end).
 This is useful if your data is of lower complexity than what is ideal for Tfit modeling.

 Putting these arguments together, the following is an example run:

 ```
 $ export OMP_NUM_THREADS=16

-$ mpirun -np 4 Tfit bidir \
+$ mpirun -np 4 Tfit model \
     -bg <FILE.cat.bedGraph> \
     -N <MYJOB> \
     -o <FINALHITS.bed> \